highcharts/connectors-morningstar/docs/connectors-react-dws-api.md

 }
 ```

+### Try it live

+ Want to see this running without your own Morningstar credentials?
+Check out this [complete example on StackBlitz](https://stackblitz.com/edit/hxm4pnli-xhe2yauf?file=src%2findex.jsx) - instead of fetching a token for your Morningstar credentials, it proxies requests to a Highcharts server serving static sample data, with every other step identical to what's covered above.

 And that is it - a fully functioning chart including data fetched from Morningstar DWS API successfully integrated into your React application.

 ## Licensing